slashdotdash/nerves_agile_octopus/README.md

 ![Nerves Agile Octopus](assets/nerves_agile_octopus.png "Nerves Agile Octopus")

+The display shows the half-hourly Agile Octopus electricity prices to  help shift your energy use outside the 4-7pm tariff peak and identify cheap electricity periods to save money.

+The three hour peak period incurs a 12p/kWh surcharge whereas overnight it can drop significantly.
+It can go down to almost zero when demand is low and weather conditions are favourable for renewables.

+Not yet an Octopus Energy customer?
+You can [sign up using this referral link to get a £50 credit for you](https://share.octopus.energy/straw-ibex-344) (and me).

+### How does it work?

 Agile prices are fetched from the Octopus API each day at 16:01.
 Prices for the next 24hrs, in half hourly blocks, are shown.
 The left hand block is the current price which is also labelled with the time period.
-The prices are updated every half an hour.
+The display is updated every half an hour.

 Each time block is coloured based upon its electricity cost: